Tr4pSt3R/temptations/3-false-prophets-and-doctrines.md

 (1 Timothy 4:1, 2 NKJV)

 Define:
+ - doctrine
+  - > a belief or set of beliefs held and taught by a Church, political party, or other group:

+  - > "of the doctrine of _baptisms_, of _laying on of hands_, of _resurrection of the dead_, and of _eternal judgment_."
+(Hebrews 6:2 NKJV)
  - prophet
    - ordained to speak God's word
      > **5** Before I formed you in the womb I knew you; Before you were born I sanctified you; I ordained you a prophet to the nations.”